DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/01_PrimerPPAppScenario.md

 * A box corresponds to a step within the flow performing a certain action

 There are various types of flows but the major distinction for us is the following:
-1. Stand alone flow that is defined in Power Automate
+1. Stand alone flow (with a new UI Design) that is defined in Power Automate
 2. Flow that is embedded in a Power App

    We will use the second option since option one would requires additional licenses.
 Embedded flows can only be called from Power Apps.

+## Templates

+Even though its recommendet to create a new project from scratch, especially for going into production, Microsoft does offer simple, pre-created examples named Templates to quickstart into Power Apps or Power Automate.
+They are easy to get into and edit, but most usecases are more advanced.
+You generally expand excisting solutions with new functionallity just like in this Hackathon.

 ## Solutions